 • Close to 8% of those with left-sided colitis may need a colectomy.

-• Approximately 5% of people with proctitis, which is inflammation of the lining of the rectum, may need a colectomy.
+• About 5% of people with proctitis — inflammation of the lining of the rectum — may need a colectomy.

-• Lack of response to long-term medical treatment: Many people with UC respond well to treatment with drugs, but, in some cases, medications fail to control inflammation of the colon.
+Many people with UC respond well to treatment with drugs, but in some cases, medications do not control inflammation of the colon.
 If medication is ineffective, a person may experience continual flare-ups and discomfort, which can reduce their quality of life.
-In this instance, an individual may consider a colectomy.
+In this case, a person may consider a colectomy.

-• An emergency: In some cases, people with UC may require emergency surgery.
+In some cases, people with UC may need emergency surgery.
 For instance, a perforation of the wall of the colon would require surgery.
 People with severe UC symptoms that do not resolve with hospital treatment may also need a colectomy.
 These symptoms may include dehydration, severe diarrhea with bleeding, and fever.

 There are two forms of proctocolectomy that surgeons typically perform for people with UC.

-This procedure is also called J-pouch surgery, and it is the most common surgery that people with UC undergo.
+This procedure, also called J-pouch surgery, is the most common surgery that people with UC undergo.
 It involves removing the colon and rectum and creating an internal pouch.

-People with UC and healthcare professionals often prefer this surgery, as it can restore the function of the bowels and allow stool to pass through the anus.
-There is also no need for an external ostomy on a permanent basis.
+People with UC and healthcare professionals often prefer this surgery, as it can restore bowel function and allow stool to pass through the anus.
+Additionally, a person will not need a permanent external ostomy after this procedure.

-This surgery involves the removal of the colon, rectum, and anus, alongside the creation of an external ostomy where waste exits the body.
+This surgery involves removing the colon, rectum, and anus and creating an external ostomy where waste exits the body.
 During this procedure, a surgeon will create a small hole called a stoma in the abdomen to allow waste to exit.
-Following this surgery, the person will wear an ostomy pouch outside the body at all times to collect waste.
+After this surgery, a person will wear an ostomy pouch outside their body at all times to collect waste.

-A possible specific complication of IPAA surgery, or J-pouch surgery, is pouchitis.
-This complication occurs when the newly created internal pouch becomes inflamed.
+A possible complication of IPAA surgery, or J-pouch surgery, is pouchitis.
+This occurs when the newly created internal pouch becomes inflamed.
+In one study involving 594 people who had IPAA surgery, almost half developed pouchitis.

 The symptoms of pouchitis include: